“Women in their 60s are more than TWICE AS LIKELY to develop Alzheimer’s disease over the rest of their lives as they are to develop breast cancer”.1

 If you would like reassurance you do not have Alzheimer’s disease, it may be in your best interest to choose to talk to your health care provider about this.

-In Dementia Guide: About Dementia the (United Kingdom) NHS (National Health Service) also note:
+In Dementia: About Dementia – What Is Dementia? the (United Kingdom) NHS also note:

 Dementia is not only about memory loss.
 It can also affect the way you speak, think, feel and behave.

-It’s also important to remember that dementia is not a natural part of ageing”.14
+It’s also important to remember that dementia is not a natural part of ageing”.13

 Who is a GP?